ART OF INDIGENOUS STORYTELLING , MUSIC, THEATRE, DANCE

 "We must broaden our way of thinking so that it recognizes the world as one human family, We are all children of one blood.
 It can be no other way, for there is a central source of humanity where all living beings were created."
 (Gandoox, Tsimshian Elder, my Mom).

 In post-European contact some tribes, under the pressure of Christian dogmatism, conceded a "God position".
-A Creator/Great Spirit/Great Mystery figure was adopted.
+A Creator/Great Spirit figure was adopted.
 An important distinction is the fact that Indigenous version was NON-GENDERED.
 It was a powerful deity made up of equal parts of female and male.
-Over time, unfortunately, Indigenous people became lazy and simply started referring to this entity as 'he' instead of Creator, Great Mystery or Great Spirit.
+Over time, unfortunately, Indigenous people became lazy and simply started referring to this entity as 'he' instead of Creator or, Great Spirit.
 It's a shame and wrong and buys into the whole male domination scenario.
 Thunderbird does not go there!

 MAIN CATEGORIES OF THE INDIGENOUS ORAL NARRATIVE